AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 If this is still unclear to you don't worry, we will explain it step by step using figure and code.

-Let's suppose a grid world where the agent is a panda and his objective is to eat the watermelon, and avoid the dragon and the scorpion.
+Let's suppose a grid world where the agent is a panda :panda: and his objective is to eat the watermelon :watermelon: , and avoid the dragon :dragon: and the scorpion :scorpion: .
 {{< figure library="true" src="/img/masking-rl/grid_rl_no_tree.png" lightbox="true" >}}
-*Figure 2 : Grid world with 4 objects: a panda, a watermelon, a scorpion and a dragon*
+*Figure 2 : Grid world with 4 objects: panda :panda:, watermelon :watermelon:, scorpion :scorpion: and dragon :dragon:*

 Each of the objects is represented by a vector of dimentsion 3.
 The first component of the vector corresponds to its position on the x-axis in the grid.
 The second component of the vector corresponds to its position on the y-axis in the grid.
-Finally, the last component of the vector corresponds to the type of object (0: panda, 1: watermelon, 2: scorpion, 3: dragon).
+Finally, the last component of the vector corresponds to the type of object (0: panda :panda:, 1: watermelon :watermelon:, 2: scorpion :scorpion:, 3: dragon :dragon:).

 We can represent this observation as a set as follow: